What Determines Tax Preparation Costs

 How Much Does it Cost to File Taxes?

-The average cost varied widely based on complexity.
-Individual returns often started in the high-hundreds, while business returns often started in the thousands.
-Many firms confirmed pricing after consultation.
+The average cost varies widely based on complexity.
+Individual returns often start in the high-hundreds, while business returns often start in the thousands.

 Basic 1040 (W-2 only) 150-250 150